 Vegetation monitoring site BG2 is in ON status.
 The wells managed under this site have a combined annual capacity of 4,770 acre-feet.
 Exempt Well 343 has an available capacity of 500 acre-feet (based upon a six month exemption period).
-The total available capacity in the Bairs-Georges Well Field based on the ON/OFF status for the 2011-12 runoff year is 4,770 acre-feet.
-Pumping in the Bairs-Georges Well Field is planned to be 950 acre-feet.
+The total available capacity in the Bairs-Georges Well Field for the 2012-13 runoff year is 4,770 acre-feet.
+Groundwater pumping in the Bairs-Georges Well Field is planned to range between 500 acre-feet and 1,800 acre-feet, contingent on water needs and environmental conditions.